julienhamonic/julienhamonic.github.io/_posts/2016-4-25-A_New_Thought_Form_from_the_Pyramid_to_the_Blockchain2.md

 <br>

-The blockchain though form: it begins with the single individual node containing the whole, connected to other single individual nodes containing as well the whole and expands with the single individual node containing the whole.
+The blockchain thought form: it begins with the single individual node containing the whole, connected to other single individual nodes containing as well the whole and expands with the single individual node containing the whole.

 ![Blockchain](https://raw.githubusercontent.com/julienhamonic/julienhamonic.github.io/master/images/blockchain%20symbol.png)